-He is always represented with his tambourine and his flute and reinforces the idea that Christ’s birth is a time for celebration.
+He is always represented with his tambourine and flute, which reinforces the idea that Christ’s birth is a time for celebration.

 The basket maker

-He is represented with a big willow basket which is designed to be the crib for the baby Jesus.
+He is represented by a giant willow basket designed to be the crib for baby Jesus.
 Despite its parallels to the story of baby Moses’ basket in the Old Testament, it is more probable that this character finds its origins in the importance of the occupation of basket maker in the preceding centuries in Provence.

 The old man and the old woman

-They are called Grasset and Grasseto and are often represented sitting together on a bench in the village square or standing holding each others’ arm.
+They are called Grasset and Grasseto and are often represented sitting together on a bench in the village square or holding each other’s arms.

 Also originating from the Pastorale of Antoine Maurel, he looks like a farm valet, timid and greedy.
-In the nativity he is represented carrying presents to Jesus.
-The offering he makes to Christ is a hare which he has successfully killed with only one shot of his rifle.
+In the Nativity, he is represented carrying presents to Jesus.
+The offering he makes to Christ is a hare that he has successfully killed with only one rifle shot.
 It is supposed to be a miracle of God, as he traditionally misses his target, according to the Pastorale of Yvan Audouard.
 He is also the husband of Honorine, the fishmonger.

-In the 4th century, the date of the 25th December was decided as the birth date of Jesus and since then, every year on the 25th, the Santon representing Jesus is placed in the nativity (some nativities have it already present, though upside down).
-The first nativity known to man dates back to the 6th century, from which time writings describe the Christmas celebrations as being centred around the nativity: “ad praesepe”, in the church of Saint Mary in Rome.
+In the 4th century, the date of the 25th of December was decided as the birth date of Jesus.
+Since then, every year on the 25th, the Santon representing Jesus has been placed in the Nativity (some nativities have it already present, though upside down).
+The first nativity known to man dates back to the 6th century, from which time writings describe the Christmas celebrations as being centred around the nativity: “ad Praesepe” in the church of Saint Mary in Rome.

 In 1223, St. Francis of Assisi created the first living nativity with people from his church in Greccio.
 The characters were played by villagers and even included live animals as well.
-To represent the baby Jesus, St. Francis put a consecrated host in the nativity, although it was later replaced by a live infant and, little by little, the custom spread.
-Apart from Provençal nativities and live ones, there are also Baroque, Neapolitan, Comtoise nativities (from Franche-Comté) as well as theatre nativity scenes (which was presented in the town hall square of Paris for 17 years).
+To represent the baby Jesus, St. Francis put a consecrated host in the nativity, although a live infant later replaced it and, little by little, the custom spread.
+Apart from Provençal nativities and live ones, there are also Baroque, Neapolitan, Comtoise nativities (from Franche-Comté) and theatre nativity scenes (the latter was presented in the town hall square of Paris for 17 years).